OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Network and Nodes
 ------------------

-A Cloak network consists of several nodes, each running on top of a Trusted Execution Environment (TEE), such as Intel SGX.
-At the same time, a Cloak network is decentralized and highly-available.
+A Cloak Network consists of several nodes, each running on top of a Trusted Execution Environment (TEE), such as Intel SGX.
+At the same time, a Cloak Network is decentralized and highly-available.

 Nodes are run and maintained by Operators.
-Operators are in charge of operator a Cloak network, (*e.g.*, adding or removing nodes).
-However, nodes must be trusted by the consortium of members before participating in a Cloak network.
+Operators are in charge of operator a Cloak Network, (*e.g.*, adding or removing nodes).
+However, nodes must be trusted by the consortium of members before participating in a Cloak Network.

 Application
 -------------